-The Premier’s NAIDOC Award recognises the outstanding achievements and service of an extraordinary Aboriginal South Australian who has made a significant contribution to the lives of Aboriginal people in South Australia.
+The Premier’s NAIDOC Award recognises the outstanding achievements and service of two extraordinary Aboriginal South Australians who have made a significant contribution to the lives of Aboriginal people in South Australia.

-The award recipient is announced in July during NAIDOC Week, observed across Australia each year to celebrate the history, culture and achievements of Aboriginal people.
+The award recipients are announced in July during NAIDOC Week, observed across Australia each year to celebrate the history, culture and achievements of Aboriginal people.

 For more information